Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/README.md

 ---

 Project Description:
-This repository is a collection of assignments from CSC501 – Management for the Computer Science Professional at Colorado State University Global - CSU Global.
+This repository contains a collection of assignments from CSC501: Management for the Computer Science Professional, offered at Colorado State University Global (CSU Global).

 Management for the Computer Science Professional CSC501
 Professor: Dr. Brian Holbert